refractionPOINT/lce_doc/docs/dr.md

 The `value` parameter is commonly used by several detection operations but can also be used by some response actions as well.

-In most detections `value` will be used to specify a known value like all the previous examples on this page have done, but they're capable of referencing sensor variables, too.
+In most detections `value` will be used to specify a known value like all the previous examples on this page have done.
+They're also capable of referencing previously set sensor variables using `value: [[var-name]]` double square bracket syntax.

-For example, you can reference previously set sensor variables by using `value: [[var-name]]`, or you can pull data directly from inside the event using a lookback like this: `value: <<event/FILE_PATH>>`.
+Values from events can also be forwarded in response actions using `value: <<event/FILE_PATH>>` double angle bracket syntax.

-To learn more about how to get the most out of sensor variables and lookback values, see TODO Using Sensor Variables.
+> To see how sensor variables and lookback values are used, see the [`add var / del var`](actions.md#add-var-del-var) action in [Reference: Actions](actions.md).

 ## Response